line47/design-system-animation/README.md

 1/17/2020

-In this exercise, Scott Weber and John French set out to explore the potential value of adding animation and motion directives into the CMS Design System.
-Currently, there is no framework or guidance for animation within a design system. **We wanted to spend two days figuring out if that would be valuable and how it would need to work to be successful.**
+[Scott Weber](https://adhocteam.us/our-team/scott-weber/) and [John French](https://adhocteam.us/our-team/john-french/) set out to explore the potential value of adding animation and motion directives into the [CMS Design System (CMSDS)](https://design.cms.gov/).
+Currently, there is no framework or guidance for animation within the CMSDS. **We spent two days figuring out if that would be valuable and how it could be successful.**
+{:.ds-text--lead}

 ## Why explore adding animation?